TypeLuis/Luis-sequelize-notes/README.md

 - The modules we install is usually files with a group of functions (JavaScript, Python)

-- To import a module: require('modulePath')
+- To import a module
+    - require('modulePath')

 </p>
 </details>